-The Center offers programs to prepare graduate students and postdocs to become future leaders, researchers and educators of low energy consumption device science and technology.
-There are ongoing training on energy efficient electronics topics and professional development opportunities for graduate students and postdocs.
+The Center offered programs to prepare graduate students and postdocs to become future leaders, researchers and educators of low energy consumption device science and technology.

 Graduate Student and Postdoc Council

-The Graduate Student and Postdoc Council (GSPC) represents the graduate students and postdoctoral researchers of E3S.
-GSPC strives to help build a community of leadership and peer relationships among the diverse group of students and postdocs that the Center expects to attract, enabling students and postdocs of diverse backgrounds to develop fluency and comfort interacting with each other.
+The Graduate Student and Postdoc Council (GSPC) represented the graduate students and postdoctoral researchers of E3S.
+GSPC strived to help build a community of leadership and peer relationships among the diverse group of students and postdocs that the Center expects to attract, enabling students and postdocs of diverse backgrounds to develop fluency and comfort interacting with each other.

-The GSPC is active in planning of the Center’s seminar program and in organizing various activities for the Center’s graduate students and postdocs, including an annual Research and Professional Development Retreat.
-The GSPC also serves as an important advisory body to the Center’s leadership.
+The GSPC was active in planning of the Center’s seminar program and in organizing various activities for the Center’s graduate students and postdocs, including an annual Research and Professional Development Retreat.
+The GSPC also served as an important advisory body to the Center’s leadership.

 Rotation Program for Graduate Students & Postdocs

-To promote collaboration among member institutions, the E3S Rotation Program supports graduate students who are interested in doing research with an E3S faculty located in another member institution of the Center.
+To promote collaboration among member institutions, the E3S Rotation Program supported graduate students interested in doing research with an E3S faculty member located at another member institution of the Center.

 Inter-Institutional Postdoc Program

-In addition to the Rotation Program, the Center for E3S has recently also established four new inter-institutional postdoctoral research positions – one position for each of the four research themes (nanoelectronics, nanomechanics, nanophotonics, and nanomagnetics).
-This program facilitates research across our five member universities and thus embodies the multi-institutional mission of our Center.
-Postdoctoral scholars hired for the inter-institutional postdoc program will spend time at different member institutions of the Center, working on theme-spanning research projects.
+In addition to the Rotation Program, the Center for E3S also established four inter-institutional postdoctoral research positions – one position for each of the four research themes (nanoelectronics, nanomechanics, nanophotonics, and nanomagnetics).
+This program facilitated research across the five member universities and thus embodied the multi-institutional mission of E3S.
+Postdoctoral scholars hired for the inter-institutional postdoc program spent time at different member institutions of the Center, working on theme-spanning research projects.

-To further promote collaboration within the Center, research seminars are held to provide timely sharing of research results, learnings and problems.
-Seminars on the Center’s research are typically held biweekly via video-conference when all member institutions are in session.
-The Center also invites external speakers to provide a broader view of research that is relevant to the Center.
-External speakers are proposed and selected by the Graduate Student and Postdoc Council.
-Learn more about research seminars >
+To further promote collaboration within the Center, research seminars were held to provide timely sharing of research results, learnings and problems.
+Seminars on the Center’s research were typically held biweekly via video-conference when all member institutions are in session.
+The Center also invited external speakers to provide a broader view of research relevant to E3S.
+External speakers were proposed and selected by the Graduate Student and Postdoc Council.

-A graduate level course covering E3S topics is taught by Prof E. Yablonovitch, PI and Center for E3S Director.
-Center members are encouraged to enroll in or audit the course.
-Topics covered include:
+A graduate level course covering E3S topics was taught by Prof E. Yablonovitch, PI and Center Director.
+Center members were encouraged to enroll in or audit the course.
+Topics included:

 - Solid-state switching devices that operate in the milli-Volt regime